GeorgeNAL/NALathletics-blog/_posts/2021-06-16-international-athletes-ncaa-championships.md

 ### International athletes at NCAA Track & Field Top 10s

 At the 2021 NCAA Outdoor Track & Field Championships, [332 athletes finished in the top 10](https://flashresults.com/2021_Meets/Outdoor/06-09_NCAA/) of the individual events (i.e., relays excluded).
-One-third of them - 110 athletes from 39 countries - were international students.
-Europe had the largest contingent, with 38 student-athletes; followed by the Caribbean with 27 and Africa with 24.
+Just under one-third of them - 98 athletes from 39 countries - were international students.
+Europe had the largest contingent, with 39 student-athletes; followed by the Caribbean with 29 and Africa with 24.
 Eleven countries had an athlete atop the podium, but only one country had two: [Thomas Mardel and Marie-Therese Obst of Norway won the hammer and javelin](https://sportindepth.com/index.php/2021/06/14/the-ncaa-championships-is-back-at-glorious-hayward-field/), respectively.

 Jamaica had 19 top 10 finishers, the most of any non-US country.
 These athletes were more evenly distributed across the three “standalone” disciplines - 9 runners, 6 jumpers, 4 throwers - than any other country’s athletes.
 Kenya had 11 top 10 finishers, all of whom were runners.

 ![International athletes at NCAA Outdoor Track & Field Championships]({{ "/assets/img/international-athletes-ncaa-championships.jpg" | relative_url }})
 {: .blog-center-image}

 Europe dominated the throws and multi events among the international student-athletes.
-Europeans had six of the 20 spots among the heptathlon and decathlon, and were 18 of the 80 top throwers.
+Europeans had three of the 20 spots among the heptathlon and decathlon, including three from Germany alone. and were 18 of the 80 top throwers.
 In addition to Mardel and Obst, Norwegian hammer throwers Beatrice Llano and Jon Nerdal finished fifth and seventh, respectively.

 ### European club athletics look like a sport